 Clearly communicate what you need from your leads using the fewest words possible.

-At the top of your form, include a sentence or two about what you’re going to ask from your leads.
+At the top of your form, I find it best to include a sentence or two about what you’re asking from your leads.
 You can also include a short statement about why you need that information to remain transparent with your leads.

-For example, always state the purpose of your form fields.
-They could say something like, "This web form will be used to get some more information about you so we can tailor our newsletter content towards your background, experiences, and interests."
+For example, you can state the purpose of your form fields.
+They could say, “This web form will be used to get more information about you so we can tailor our newsletter content towards your background, experiences, and interests.”

 By ensuring your web form’s purpose is clear, you build credibility and trust between your business and lead.